wp-plugins/embedplus-for-wordpress/readme.txt

 Stable tag: 3.1
 License: GPLv3 or later

 YouTube embed plugin.
-Smart features to enhance playback and engagement of each YouTube embed and a Google Analytics -like dashboard for view stats!
+Smart features to enhance playback and engagement of each YouTube embed.
+Now with analytics to track performance.

 == Description ==